DevOpsBootcamp/website/source/files.rst

     .. warning::

-        Use recursive metadata editing commands with caution.
+        Use these commands with caution.
 You can really mess things up with a ``sudo chmod -R 777 /``.
-See "Permission Mishaps" at the bottom of the page to learn more about common mistakes made with file permissions, but a good rule of thumb is to avoid editing file metadata by hand as much as possible outside your home directory.
+See "Permission Mishaps" at the bottom of the page to learn more about common mistakes such as these and avoid making them yourself, but a good rule of thumb is to avoid large recursive edits unless you're *really* confident that you know what you're doing.

 ``chmod`` and Octal Permissions
 -------------------------------